 Michael Powell, PhD

-Mike has more than 25 years of pharmaceutical development experience, and he has focused interest in clinical-stage product companies, particularly in the oncology, endocrine, and neurology areas.
-He joined Sofinnova Ventures as a General Partner in 1997 as a member of the Life Science investment team.
+Mike has more than 25 years of pharmaceutical development experience, and has focused on clinical-stage product companies, particularly in the oncology and neurology areas.
+He joined Sofinnova Ventures as a General Partner in 1997.
 Prior to becoming a venture capitalist, Mike worked on 20 clinical products and authored almost 100 papers and books, including an 1,000–page treatise on vaccine design.
 Mike was the initial investor in: Actelion (SWX: ATLN), InterMune (Nasdaq: ITMN), Anesiva (Nasdaq: ANSV), Orexigen Therapeutics (Nasdaq: OREX), Seattle Genetics (Nasdaq: SGEN), Threshold Pharmaceuticals (Nasdaq: THLD), and Trius Therapeutics (Nasdaq: TSRX), as well as several private companies such as: Alvine, Ascenta and Intellikine (acquired by Millennium/Takeda).
-He most recently led Sofinnova's investments in Mirna Therapeutics and Labrys Biologics.
+He most recently led Sofinnova's investments in Mirna Therapeutics (Chairman) and Labrys Biologics.

 Mike is currently Board President of AVAC (AIDS Vaccine Advocacy Coalition) in NYC, a past Advisor to the Bill and Melinda Gates Foundation, a past Strategic Advisor to One World Health, and a Founding Venture Advisory Board member of the IAVI (International AIDS Vaccine Initiative) Innovation Fund.
-He also serves on the University of Kansas board of IAMI (Institute for the Advancement of Medical Innovation), and the University of Minnesota’s CPD (Committee for Pharmaceutical Development).
+He also serves on the University of Kansas board of IAMI (Institute for the Advancement of Medical Innovation).
 He flies too much, but he loves it.

-Mike was Group Leader of Drug Delivery at Genentech (1990–97) where his focus was developing new therapeutics.
-In 1987 he was part of the founding team of Cytel; as Director of Product Development he was responsible for the company's early growth which culminated in a successful IPO.
+Mike was Group Leader of Drug Delivery at Genentech (1990–97) where his focus was developing new formulations for protein and peptide therapeutics.
+In 1987 he was part of the founding team of Cytel; as Director of Product Development he was responsible for the company's early growth which culminated in a their IPO.
 Before this he was Scientist and Project Team Leader at Syntex Research.
-Mike had the honor of being the first scientist from the biotechnology industry to be elected a Fellow of the American Association of Pharmaceutical Scientists.
-He was also an Adjunct Professor at the University of Kansas, an Editorial Board member of J. Pharm.
-Sci., and a Scientific Advisor to the Controlled Release Society.
+Mike haS the honor of being the first scientist from the biotechnology industry to be elected a Fellow of the American Association of Pharmaceutical Scientists.
+He was also an Adjunct Professor at the University of Kansas, and past Editorial Board member of J. Pharm.
+Sci., and a past Scientific Advisor to the Controlled Release Society.

 He received his PhD in Physical Chemistry from the University of Toronto in 1981, and completed his post-doctorate work in Bioorganic Chemistry at the University of California, where he was subsequently a faculty member (1981–84).